MarteXcoin-documentation/Documentation/introduction/features.rst

 ==================

 X13 is a widely used hashing algorithm based on X11.
-X13’s chained hashing algorithm utilizes a sequence of eleven scientific hashing algorithms for the proof-of-stake.
+X13’s chained hashing algorithm utilizes a sequence of thirteen scientific hashing algorithms for the proof-of-stake.
 This is so that the processing distribution is fair and coins will be distributed in much the same way Bitcoin’s were originally.
 X13 was intended to make ASICs much more difficult to create, thus giving the currency plenty of